rmrfus/tinybme/README.md

 **Work in progress...
 Proceed with caution.**

 Right now (mid-2020) there isn't any information on how to build [MySensors](http://mysensors.org/) node on ATTiny85 with NRF24l01 and BME280 (4pin I2C version).
-This projects proves that it's possible.
+This project proves that it's possible.

 I've just started to work with the ATTiny85 platform and decided to find if it's possible to build basic MySensors node with a temperature sensor.